-Please visit us in our new office, LSB Building 102!
+Please visit us in our new office, Business Building 102!

 There's a lot to consider before pursuing graduate school, including: